MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-doubleclick.md

 ---
 title: DoubleClick Event of the AxWindowsMediaPlayer Object
-description: The DoubleClick event occurs when the user double-clicks a mouse button on a Windows Media Player control. ms.assetid: '4f116d8a-1ad5-443a-9c91-66214bbdebcf'
+description: The DoubleClick event occurs when the user double-clicks a mouse button on a Windows Media Player control. ms.assetid: 4f116d8a-1ad5-443a-9c91-66214bbdebcf
+keywords:
-keywords: ["DoubleClick Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- DoubleClick Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: